 - Game viewing is pretty good, and with a bit of luck it can be excellent

-- You’ll almost certainly have vast tracts of East Africa all to yourself … a genuinely unique experience
+- You’ll almost certainly have vast tracts of wildernesses such as the Serengeti all to yourself … a genuinely unique experience

 - Due to wet and muddy roads, travel can be tricky, and you can often get stuck … however, the guides know how to deal with it, plus getting unstuck is always fun